I am standing at the window

 Knows that if the Sheep's individual attention

-take-care to not be distracted from giving-care to it's Self.
+Take-care to not be distracted from first giving-care to Self.

-Each Shepherd knows if any one Sheep is distracted to fear,
+Each Shepherd knows that if any one Sheep gets distracted by fear,

-then each and every Sheep might become scared and lost in oblivion.
+then each and every Sheep might become scared enough to follow.

 A flock of Sheep can die from care-taking diversions,